moov2/Orchard.ActiveDirectoryAuthorization/README.md

 [Orchard](http://www.orchardproject.net/) is a community driven content management system that allows users to rapidly create websites for the .NET platform.

+## Status

+Currently the module is under testing and a download will be provided soon.
+Feel free to download the source code and build the module yourself though if you want to use this module right now.

 ## Installation

 In order to install the module follow the steps below.